Statistical Inference for Covariate-Adaptive Randomization Procedures: General Framework

 \section{General Framework}

-Suppose that $n$ units are to be assigned to two treatment groups using a covariate-adjusted randomization.
+Suppose that $n$ units are to be assigned to two treatment groups using a CAR procedure.
 Let $T_i$ be the assignment of the $i$-th unit, i.e., $T_i=1$ for treatment 1 and $T_i=0$ for treatment 2.
 Let $\bm{x}_i=(x_{i,1},...,x_{i,p+q})^t$ represent $p+q$ covariates observed for the $i$-th unit, where $x_{i,j}$ are independent and identically distributed as $X_j$ for each unit $i=1,...,n$.
 A linear regression model is assumed for the outcome $Y_i$ of the $i$-th unit,